Bad attitudes will ruin your team.

 Negative team members will poison those around them, and ultimately your champions will leave because of it.

-These team members are literally forcing culture on you, and the company, or at least that team.
+These team members are literally forcing culture on you, and the company and/or team.

 If you are a team leader, it is absolutely shaping your team’s culture.
 DO NOT allow it.
 It is dangerous!